FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 1. All alumni, and especially advisors, house corporation board members, and alumni assisting collegiate chapters, are to be treated with respect and courtesy at all times.

-2. It is the responsibility of each officer and chairman to contact their advisor on a regular, prearranged basis.
+2. Each officer and chairman to contact their advisor on a regular, prearranged basis.

 3. Changes in meeting times, dates, places, etc. must be given to advisors or alumni involved at least 24 hours in advance.